prysmaticlabs/prysm/CONTRIBUTING.md

 Save and close the file, then a commit command will appear in the terminal that squashes the smaller commits into one.
 Check to be sure the commit message accurately reflects your changes and then hit enter to execute it.

-**20. Update your pull request with the following command.**
+**21. Update your pull request with the following command.**

 ```
 $ git push myrepo feature-in-progress-branch -f
 ```

-**21. Finally, again leave a comment to the Core Contributors on the pull request to let them know that the pull request has been updated.**
+**22. Finally, again leave a comment to the Core Contributors on the pull request to let them know that the pull request has been updated.**

+## Maintaining CHANGELOG.md

+This project follows the changelog guidelines from [keepachangelog.com](https://keepachangelog.com/en/1.1.0/).

+All PRs with user facing changes should have an entry in the CHANGELOG.md file and the change should be categorized in the appropriate category within the "Unreleased" section.
+The categories are:

+-  `Added` for new features.
+-  `Changed` for changes in existing functionality.
+-  `Deprecated` for soon-to-be removed features.
+-  `Removed` for now removed features.
+-  `Fixed` for any bug fixes.
+-  `Security` in case of vulnerabilities.
+Please see the [Security Policy](SECURITY.md) for responsible disclosure before adding a change with this category.

+### Releasing

+When a new release is made, the "Unreleased" section should be moved to a new section with the release version and the current date.
+Then a new "Unreleased" section is made at the top of the file with the six categories listed above.

 ## Contributor Responsibilities